 Internally produced content is subject to a decision-making process referred to as the Content Pipeline.
 Content ideas can originate with various sources but travel through the decision and production process in the same fashion.
 Ideas can be presented at the weekly content meeting.
 A pitch framework has been developed to aid the development process of ideas.
-Ideas that receive the green light, travel through the content pipeline and get allocated resources for production and delivery.
-External requests for productions are treated in the same way as productions initiated by RiAus.
-The pitch framework is used to assess the business case, as well as the suitability of the ideas for Australia’s Science Channel.
+Ideas that are approved travel through the content pipeline and get allocated resources for production and delivery.
+External requests for productions are treated in the same way as productions initiated by the The Royal Institution of Australia.
+The pitch framework is used to assess the business case, as well as the suitability of the ideas for The Royal Institution of Australia.

-Australia’s Science Channel is able to take submissions from third parties, commission and acquire content and be involved in co-‐productions with one or more external parties.
-To assess third party content Australia’s Science Channel uses the same principles as it uses to approve internally produced content.
-Production value criteria, as well as veracity and accuracy of the science content, are the deciding factors, as well as compliance with the standards of good taste and community acceptability.
+The Royal Institution of Australia is able to take submissions from third parties, commission and acquire content and be involved in co-productions with one or more external parties.
+To assess third-party content The Royal Institution of Australia uses the same principles as it uses to approve internally produced content.
+Production value criteria, as well as veracity and accuracy of the science content, are the deciding factors, as well as compliance with the standards of good taste and community interest and acceptability.

-Australia’s Science Channel works with third parties Publishers to ensure a complete channel profile and audience experience.
-These Publishers are invited to publish on Australia’s Science Channel.
-To be eligible for a Publisher account organisations need to be a credible scientific institution, science organisation, university, museum or media organisation.
+The Royal Institution of Australia works with third party Publishers to ensure a complete channel profile and audience experience.
+These Publishers are invited to publish on the Royal Institution of Australia’s platforms.
+Partner Publishers need to be a credible scientific institution, science organisation, university, museum or media organisation.

-Besides Sponsors and Corporate Members, Australia’s Science Channel may partner with other organisations that have a similar or complementary social agenda as Australia’s Science Channel, and require distribution for their content through Australia’s Science Channel, under a formal agreement.
+Besides Sponsors and Corporate Members, The Royal Institution of Australia may partner with other organisations that have a similar or complementary public interest agenda as The Royal Institution of Australia, and require distribution for their content through The Royal Institution of Australia, under a formal agreement.

 Third party content is editorial content and must not be mistaken for advertising.
-RiAus will assess the content against the content criteria set out in this editorial policy in the clauses under sections 1, 2, and 3.
+The Royal Institution of Australia will assess the content against the content criteria set out in this editorial policy in the clauses under sections 1, 2, and 3.

 The Royal Institution of Australia holds the right to refuse content from any third party if the content doesn’t comply with this editorial policy.

-RiAus has the right to publish content produced and owned by third parties in perpetuity unless otherwise agreed in writing.
+The Royal Institution of Australia has the right to publish content produced and owned by third parties in perpetuity unless otherwise agreed in writing.

-RiAus has the ability to work with independent content producers for the acquisition and commissioning of content.
+The Royal Institution of Australia has the ability to work with independent content producers for the acquisition and commissioning of content.